When Meaning Has No Map

 Many men feel they no longer know how to live.
 There is a felt sense that no clear framework exists for navigating adulthood, identity, intimacy, or purpose.
 I often hear echoes in my office of a longing for the old cultural scripts that once provided a rough guide.
 At the same time, I also hear a recognition that those roles were deeply flawed.

 We rightly deconstructed many aspects of the past in order to better understand ourselves.
 Yet no new shared map has emerged to help us navigate existence.
-The result is a generation of men caught between outdated expectations and an unknown future.
+The result is a generation caught between outdated expectations and an unknown future.

 Taken together, loneliness, meaninglessness, and the lack of any clear map create a deep existential deficit.
 I have come to think of this convergence as a kind of existential malnutrition, a lack of the essential qualities that make a life worth living.

 We need meaning, contact with ourselves and others, and a sense of direction within our existence.
 When these are absent, profound questioning about life itself can surface, along with behaviors that attempt to soothe the emptiness felt within.
+In large part, this is why so many men turn toward anger, despair, addiction, or self-destructive patterns while maintaining the appearance that everything is fine from the outside.

 Freedom, Anxiety, and Self-Authorship

 To live without a prescribed path is to confront one’s freedom directly.
-Freedom is rarely experienced as liberation at first.
-It is more often experienced as anxiety.
+Freedom is rarely experienced as liberation at first; it is more often experienced as anxiety.
 To choose without certainty, to act without guarantees, to become an author of one’s life rather than an inheritor of a script produces a particular kind of existential dizziness.

 It is often easier to retreat into what is familiar, even if it is self-defeating, than to step into what is truly unknown.